ayoolaolafenwa/orangelib/README.md

 Prediction Confidence:  0.9988331
 ```

-#Good Result!
+# Excellent Result!
-Our model is able to classify ripe and unripe oranges with more than 99percent accuracy.
+We are able to classify ripe and unripe oranges with more than 99percent accuracy.